jrvansuita/PickImage/README.md

 <!-- Buy me a cup of coffe --> <p align="right"><a href='https://ko-fi.com/A406JCM' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi4.png?v=f' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a></p>
 # PickImage

 This is an [**Android**](https://developer.android.com) project.
-It shows a [DialogFragment](https://developer.android.com/reference/android/app/DialogFragment.html) with Camera or Gallery options.
+It shows a [DialogFragment](https://developer.android.com/reference/android/app/DialogFragment.html) with camera or/and gallery options.
 The user can choose from which provider wants to pick an image.

 </br>